slaclab/sdf-docs/resources-and-allocations.md

 !> We are still finalising our storage quotas.
 If you have any suggestions please [contact us!](contact-us.md)

-## Who Do I Contact to Access More Resources?
+## Who Do I Contact to Access More Resources? :id=allocations

 If you are a SDF User, and find that the Shared partition is restrictive for your needs, then please reach out to your local coordinator to be added to different partitions if you need more compute, or to increase your $GROUP storage quota.
 We will not honour increases in $HOME quota.